-The documents you provide will need to be in accordance with the Home Office Tier 4 Guidelines.
+The documents you provide will need to be in accordance with the Home Office Student Route Guidelines.

 A visa application can take up to 3-4 weeks to process.
 So please apply well in advance to allow you enough time to get organised.
 All new students can only apply for a visa no more than 3 months before the start date of your course.

-You will be requested to provide a number of documents as evidence, financial evidence as detailed by the Home Office in accordance with the Tier 4 Guidelines and original documents for the qualifications detailed on your CAS statement.
+You will be requested to provide a number of documents as evidence, financial evidence as detailed by the Home Office in accordance with the student route Guidelines and original documents for the qualifications detailed on your CAS statement.